ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Output value: multiplier of the output signal created by the block, explained in \nameref{signals}
 - Output mode: type of output created by the sensor when it is activated (the output is always $0$ otherwise)
   - Trigger: output the value selected in the "Output value" setting
-  - Measurement: output the current gravity multiplied by the "Output value" setting
+  - Measurement: output the current gravity relative to the normal gravity multiplied by the "Output value" setting
   - Normalized: output $\frac{\text{measurement}}{\text{threshold}}$
 - Trigger: condition used to determine when to send an output
   - Normal: sends an output when the gravity strength is above the configured value